l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

    - ✅ Is the code following naming conventions?
    - ✅ Is error handling explicit and appropriate?

+5. **Overengineering Prevention:**
+   - ✅ Is the implementation providing real value for usage or testing?
+   - ❌ Am I creating unnecessary components that don't add value?

 ### Mandatory Actions
 When working with Python projects, AI agents MUST: